 ID cards, keys and locks

 In an educational institution there is a need to balance the accessibility and use of facilities with the need to provide a safe and secure environment.
-The Department of Public Safety aims to provide access through mechanical and electronic means to facilitate optimum use of the facilities.
+The Department of Public Safety aims to provide facility access through mechanical and electronic means to facilitate optimum use of the facilities.
 This policy seeks to address access concerns while maintaining the most appropriate level of security.

 All locks, keys, electronic access cards and access codes are the sole property of Earlham College.
 Earlham College reserves the right to change locks, keys and access levels as needed.
 No one may place a lock on an Earlham College facility, interior or exterior, that is not part of an approved Earlham College system without the permission of the Department of Public Safety.
 All keys and access cards must be returned to Earlham College upon termination of employment or enrollment.